abenhamadou/3DTeethSeg22_challenge/README.md

 ## Licence

-The data is provided under the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/), making it fully open-sourced.
+The data is provided under the [CC BY-NC-ND 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 The rest of this repository is under the [MIT License](https://choosealicense.com/licenses/mit/).
 ## Contact